The-Marcy-Lab-School/swe-3-2-fetch/README.md

   });
 ```

+Uncomment these function calls to see what your fetching functions return.
 To see the output of these `console.log` statements, run the project's Vite server and view the console:

 ```
 npm run dev